Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Numerical approach

 \subsection{Error functions}

 We finish this section by specifying the error or discrepancy functions that we use to measure the error of the numerically obtained initial data.
 Let us assume that we have a numerical approximation of a solution of the hyperbolic system (\ref{drXeq})-(\ref{Zeq}) denoted by $\{ \bsym{U}(r_n,x_1,x_2)\}^{n=N_r}_{n=0}$.
-Additionally, assume we have chosen the radial coordinate in $r\in(-L,L)$, which allows us to have a 3D-dimensional grid on the cube $[-L,L]^3:=[-L,L]\times[-L,L]\times[-L,L]$ where our approximation is defined.\\
+Additionally, assume we have chosen the radial coordinate in $r\in(-L,L)$, which allows us to have a $3$-dimensional grid on the cube $[-L,L]^3:=[-L,L]\times[-L,L]\times[-L,L]$ where our approximation is defined.\\

 We want to measure \tit{how far} this approximations is from satisfying the constraint equations (eqs. (\ref{eq:HC_operator}) and (\ref{eq:MC_operator})).
-To do so, we will take advantage of the periodicity of the fields and we will use an approach based on the 3D-Fourier transform as follows.
+To do so, we will take advantage of the periodicity of the fields and we will use an approach based on the $3$-dimensional Fourier transform as follows.
 First, we will denote $x_0=r$.
 Thus, we can denote the evaluations of the fields $u$ on the grid as $u_{lij} := u(x_{0l},x_{1i},x_{2j})$.
-In analogy to (\ref{eq:2d_fields}) for 2D-fields, we can write the 3D samples of the 3D-fields as
+In analogy to (\ref{eq:2d_fields}) for $2$-dimensional fields, we can write the $3$-dimensional samples of the $3$-dimensional fields as

 where $\tilde{u}_{k_0k_1k_2}$ are the spectral coefficients and the $b_{k_0,k1,k2}(x_{0},x_{1},x_{2})$ are the 3-D Fourier basis